JasperFx/marten/docs/events/projections/multi-stream-projections.md

 :::

 ::: warning
-**Multi-Stream Aggregations are registered by default as async.** This is different from Single-Stream Aggregations.
+**Multi-Stream Projections are registered by default as async.** This is different from Single-Stream Projections.
 We recommend it as safe default because their processing may be more resource-demanding than single-stream projections.
 They may need to process more events and update more read models.
 Still, you can change that setting and register them synchronously if you're aware of that tradeoff.

 **Registering projection as async means that it requires running the [Async Daemon](/events/projections/async-daemon) as hosted service.**

-If you have Multi-Stream Aggregations registered as async and Async Daemon is not running, then projection won't be processed.
+If you have Multi-Stream Projections registered as async and Async Daemon is not running, then projection won't be processed.
 Marten will issue a warning in logs during startup in case of such a mismatch.
 :::

 Multi stream projections are designed to handle multi-stream projections where a view is aggregated over events between streams.
 The `MultiStreamProjection<TDoc, TId>`